cenit-io/eCapi/docs/user-guide/products.md

 > Products are the core concept of all e-commerce sites.
-In the omna api, as many others e-commerce system has 3 other concept related with the product:
+In the CenitIO eCommerce API, as many others e-commerce system has 3 other concept related with the product:
 Category, Brand and Variants, also the product could belong to many other e-commerce integrations.
-Currently the main source of products are the e-commerce integration, and the creation, update, removal and link through OMNA API are in beta state.
+Currently the main source of products are the e-commerce integration, and the creation, update, removal and link through CenitIO eCommerce API are in beta state.

 ## 1. Basic operations

 > This basic operations are very simple.
-This operations work directly with the entity on OMNA API.
+This operations work directly with the entity on CenitIO eCommerce API.
 Do not affect entities on integrated e-commerce.

 >[Create](//cenit-io.github.io/eCapi/api-spec/#operation/create_product_beta_)<div style="background-color:#6BBD5B; color:white; border:0px solid brown;border-radius:0px; float:left; padding-right: 5px; padding-left: 5px; margin-right:20px;"> POST </div> /products </br> </br>